dmahr1/quick-reference/index.md

 # Python environments: pip, virtualenv, pipenv, conda
 - Virtual Environments
   - **System packages** are built-in to the standard Python library.
   - **Site packages** are third party libraries that are installed separately in a folder specified by `import site; site.getsitepackages()`.
-But this doesn’t disambiguate versions.
+But this doesn't disambiguate versions.
   - **Virtual Environments** are isolated environments that allows each project to have its own dependencies, or different versions of the same dependencies.
   - **`pip install -r requirements.txt`** installs all dependencies in `requirements.txt`.
 Certain versions of dependencies can be pinned, e.g. `flask==0.12.1`.
 But this can still cause [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell).
 - Virtual Environments with **`pipenv`**